A project of the Swiss Agency for Development and Cooperation SDC

 • Continuous Professional Development Models

-In Phase 3 (July 2023 – June 2027) with 7,720,000 Swiss Francs, the project aims to amplify past achievements, ensuring sustainable VET changes and fostering a brighter future for Albania, while also offering improved opportunities to approximately 29,400 Albanian individuals, encompassing women, men, youth, and special needs groups.
+In Phase 3 (July 2023 – June 2027) with a budget of 7,720,000 Swiss Francs, the project aims to amplify past achievements, ensuring sustainable VET changes and fostering a brighter future for Albania, while also offering improved opportunities to approximately 29,400 Albanian individuals, encompassing women, men, youth, and special needs groups.

 Skills for jobs